 • Your postal address

 • Payment details, if you order products from our website, your payment details will be processed by our payment processors Verifone and Paypal, Thompson & Morgan does not store any of your payment details, we are given a transaction ID by our payment processor.
 If you attach a cheque to your order coupon, this is banked, no details of your bank account are stored by us.

 Preferences by catalogue and by phone: you can change how we stay in touch with you, and what we inform you about via the preferences section of our website (see above).
 If you do not want to do this, you can change your preferences on the order form in the catalogue or by phoning our customer service team 0333 400 0033.

-There are three main purposes for gathering your personal information: for marketing activities, deliveries, and for transaction processing.
+There are several main purposes for gathering your personal information: for marketing activities, deliveries, profiling, and for transaction processing.

 Transaction processing: when you purchase a product from our website or catalogue, you become a customer of Thompson & Morgan, so we retain personal information on you whilst you remain an active customer of ours and also for a short time when you no longer order from us.
 When you make an enquiry about a product of ours, we also retain the personal information you give us in your enquiry for a limited period of time.
 Our Data Retention policy below explains how long we keep your personal information.
 In all cases for transaction processing, our legal basis for processing your personal data is contract.

 Deliveries: We will need to print your name and address on delivery notes and despatch labels, in order to deliver any goods you order from us.
 Please note that in order to resolve delivery queries once goods are on their way to you, that we may print your phone number on the despatch label to aid the courier in the event of a query about your delivery.
 You may receive an email from our courier with updates on your delivery including information to enable you to track your order.
 Our couriers destroy any personal data provided by us once your goods have been delivered.